-FSA The Individualized Planning Meeting Plan will be fully implemented by December 1, 2022. (due December 1, 2022) Requirement December 1, 2022. (due December 1, 2022) Co-Neutrals' Finding Based upon the Co-Neutrals' review and consideration of all available information, the State did not meet the Performance Standard for this TO in 2022.
+FSA Requirement The Individualized Planning Meeting Plan will be fully implemented by December 1, 2022. (due December 1, 2022) Based upon the Co-Neutrals' review and consideration of all available information, the State did not meet the Performance Standard for this TO in 2022.